I wouldn’t say that it’s come to fisticuffs, my love of punctuation, but I did once leave a job over the semicolon.

 They sound fast, though; and I like that.

 But the semicolon?
-Cross the fingers on your right hand and take a look.
+Cross the first two fingers on your right hand and take a look.
 You see that?
 That’s me and the semicolon.

-After I finished school, I worked in Central Wisconsin for a court reporting firm: depositions, per diem work in the courts.
-The firm I worked for was owned, in part, by a man who believed that “eh”, as in “Nice day, eh?” was spelled “aye”.
-He also left me a memo regarding a “passed do note”.
+After I finished school, I worked in Central Wisconsin for a court reporting firm: depositions, per diem work.
+The company I worked for was owned, in part, by a man who believed that “eh”, as in “Nice day, eh?” was spelled “aye”.
+He also once left me a memo regarding a “passed do note”.

 He was also vehemently anti-semicolon.
-We had butted heads over it in the passed, ha ha.
 He felt they were unnecessary and had no value.

 No value?!
 How could he say that?